Catholic Church in Azerbaijan

 The Catholic Church in Azerbaijan is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.
-There are about 570 local Catholics in the country as of 2016.
-Azerbaijan is covered entirely by a single Apostolic Prefecture – Apostolic Prefecture of Baku – since 2011.
+There were about 570 local Catholics in the country as of 2016 and a similar number in 2025.

+Azerbaijan is covered entirely by a single Apostolic Prefecture - Apostolic Prefecture of Baku - since 2011.
 The community is served by seven Salesian priests and two friars.
 In addition, there is a mission of the Missionaries of Charity.

 Origins

 Christians have been present on the territories covered by present-day Azerbaijan since the first century AD.
 Starting from 1320, Catholic missionaries such as Jordanus and Odoric of Pordenone have visited what is now Azerbaijan and have established missions mostly in large cities.
 In the fourteenth century in Nakhchivan alone, there were 12 missions led by Dominicans, Capuchins, Augustinians, etc. In 1660 Superior of the Capuchin Mission at Isfahan, friar Raphaël du Mans reported Catholic parishes functioning in Baku and Shamakhi.
 Jesuits arrived and set a mission in Ganja in the 1680s.

 In the fourteenth and fifteenth centuries, efforts of Bartholomew, a Dominican missionary from Bologna, resulted in the conversion of 28 settlements in Nakhchivan (with Bənəniyar being the largest) into Catholicism.
 Despite hardships and pressure from the Armenian Apostolic Church, Catholicism survived here for over three centuries, after which it went into decline and by the 1800s was no longer practiced.